quatico-solutions/websmith/packages/compiler/docs/write-your-own-addon.md

 Inside your addons directory, create a directory that contains a file `addon.ts`.
 This file is called the addon activator and it requires a function `activate(ctx: CompilationContext)`.
 The activator is called before the compilation process to register the addon in the appropriate step during the compilation process.

-You can register several kinds of addons: `Generator`, `Processor`, `Transformer` and `ProjectPostTransformer`
+You can register several kinds of addons: `Generator`, `Processor`, `Transformer` and `TargetPostTransformer`

 - `Generators` can be used to create additional files (eg documentation) based on your source code files.
 - `Processor` can be used to alter a source input file during the compilation.
 - `Transformer` can be used to alter the generated JavaScript result during the JS emission phase.
-- `ProjectPostTransformer` can be used to execute project wide functionality after the compilation has finished and all `Transformers` have been executed.
+- `TargetPostTransformer` can be used to execute project wide functionality after the compilation has finished and all `Transformers` have been executed.

 ... your addon can use external dependencies ...